VoidLeech/VoidedEnlightenment/readme.md

 - Cerulean Stalk can now directly be placed below other cerulean stalk, like bamboo can on top of bamboo.
 - Ooze Rain can now fill Cauldrons.
 - Sides of Nuclear Furnace now correspond to the input and output slots for automation.
+- Dash Leggings now also work vertically, and horizontal dash is now also dependent on your looking direction.
 #### Removals
 - Disabled Enlightend's custom end fog, as it had jarring, sudden transitions.
 - Ender Chests have the vanilla loot table and recipe instead of the Enlightend one requiring Malachite.